National Women and Girls HIV/AIDS Awareness Day (NWGHAAD) is held every year on March 10.

 What you'll need: a venue, artists

-Hold a candlelight vigil to raise awareness about HIV and AIDS and to honor women and girls who have been impacted by the disease.
+Hold an online candlelight vigil to raise awareness about HIV and AIDS and to recognize women and girls who have been impacted by the disease.

-What you'll need: a venue, candles, lighters, participants
+What you'll need: a venue, candles and lighters or battery-powered candles

-Gather the community to honor the local women and girls who have been impacted by HIV and AIDS.
-A large outdoor location like a school football field would work well.
-Light your candles and take a moment of silence while they burn.
-Your event can also include a speaker to help start a discussion about how to take action against HIV and AIDS or to share their personal story.
-You can also invite local artists to share their work related to HIV and AIDS, or ask artists to create something for the event.
+Invite your community to honor the local women and girls who have been impacted by HIV and AIDS.
+Your event can include a speaker to help start a discussion about how to take action against HIV and AIDS or to share their personal story.
+You can also invite local artists to share their work related to HIV and AIDS or ask artists to create something for the event.

-What you'll need: a venue, a copy of a film about HIV and AIDS, a discussion guide, a DVD player, a TV/projector, handouts
+What you'll need: a copy of a film about HIV and AIDS, a discussion guide, a DVD player or laptop with a DVD player, a TV/projector, a screen or wall to show the movie, handouts

 Ask local movie theaters, independent theaters, community centers, or schools to donate space/equipment for your event and select a movie.
 Engage the audience in a discussion about HIV and AIDS after the screening.
 Be prepared with some discussion questions to help the audience reflect on how the movie affected them, changed their thinking, or educated them.
 It is a good idea to engage a health care provider from your local hospital or health clinic to help lead the discussion.